Number of study places

 More information: The US Embassy’s website

 Further note: The US universities with which NMBU has agreements with, require evidence which shows that you can finance your studies there.
 If you use Lånekassen, then they can issue a guarantee for you.
-Information about what you probably can get in support can be found here (in Norwegian).
+Information about what you probably can get in support (in Norwegian).

 Berkeley accepts the Norwegian National Insurance Scheme (den norske Folketrygden) as a full insurance for NMBU students traveling on this agreement.
 This agreement only applies to students traveling through this agreement, students studying in the USA with the support from Lånekassen, and students who have automatic full nationwide membership in Folketrygden.
 If you are a Norwegian citizen you need to examine whether this arrangement applies to you.
 This arrangement only applies to health insurance.
 Students still have to arrange all other insurances themselves.